fishsciences/ybt/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The ybt package contains functions that facilitated the writing of the 2018 and 2019 Yolo Bypass Project Telemetry Reports for the California Department of Water Resources.
-The package was developed by M. Johnston (Cramer Fish Sciences) and M. Espe (One Straw Consulting).

 This package and the functions in it should be considered read-only, as it is no longer under active development.
 It is provided for reproducibility and reference.